Onedean/ST-TTC/small_scale_scenario/README.md

-# Spatio-temporal OOD Learning Setting
+# Small Scale Spatio-Temporal Forecasting Scenario

 _In this sub-scenario, we use and adapt the [code repository](https://github.com/liuxu77/LargeST) of the **LargeST** repository._